 In April of 2021 we announced an exciting exploration discovery in the Clearwater oil play in Peace River along with a five-year outlook (2021-2025) that highlights our financial and operational sustainability and meaningful free cash flow generation capability.
 As a result of improved commodity prices and the additional activity at our Clearwater discovery, both our annual production guidance and capital budget were increased.
-Production for the year averaged 80,156 boe/d and exploration and development expenditures were \$313 million.
+Production for the year averaged 80,156 boe/d, which was comprised of 15,710 bbl/d of light and medium crude oil, 20,449 bbl/d of heavy crude oil, 1,739 bbl/d of bitumen, 15,291 bbl/d of tight oil, 12,032 bbl/d of NGL, 40,051 mcf/d of shale gas and 49,555 mcf/d of conventional natural gas, and exploration and development expenditures were \$313 million.
 During the year our net debt(1) was reduced by \$438 million to \$1.4 billion and in connection with this debt reduction we repurchased and early redeemed US\$200 million principal amount of senior unsecured notes due June 2024.

-On December 1 we announced a 2022 exploration and development expenditures range of \$400-450 million designed to generate average annual production of 80,000-83,000 boe/d.
+On December 1, 2021 we announced our anticipated 2022 exploration and development expenditures range of \$400-450 million designed to generate average annual production of 80,000-83,000 boe/d.
 We also announced an update to our five-year outlook that optimizes production in the 85,000 to 90,000 boe/d range and generates annual production growth of 2% to 4% with annual capital spending of \$400 to \$475 million from 2022 to 2025.